Wa `alaykum as-salamu wa rahmatullahi wa barakatuh.

 5- If they are doing so only for a limited time (for instance the first one or two years) in order to be able to get to know each other, and thus prepare themselves better for shouldering such responsibilities.

-6- If they are doing so in order to have gaps between pregnancies with a view to provide quality care and attention to the existing children.
+6- If they are doing so in order to have gaps between pregnancies with a view to providing quality care and attention to the existing children.

 Now coming to the final point in your question, I must say: